 Aboriginal and Torres Strait Islander Family Health

-JLC has had a long-held commitment to reducing the substantial health inequities experienced by Aboriginal people.
-The perinatal period offers a unique window of opportunity to address these inequities.
-In 2015, we were awarded a large NHMRC Partnership grant to undertake our first large scale project to improve the health of Aboriginal mothers and their babies.
+The Judith Lumley Centre has had a long-held commitment to reducing the substantial health inequities experienced by Aboriginal and Torres Strait Islander people.
+The period before and after the birth of a child offers a unique window of opportunity to address these inequities.

 Healing the past by nurturing the future